nesmkd/Yandex_projects/README.md

 # Yandex_projects
 Data analytics projects using Python and SQL tools

-## 1.Research of user behavior in the mobile app
+## 1. Research of user behavior in the mobile app
 **Goals:**
 - Analyze the relationship between the target event (viewing contacts) and other user actions.
 - Evaluate which actions are more frequently performed by users who view contacts.